kaveenkumar/Speech_Recognition_and_Emotion_Detection_in_English_and_German/README.md

 3) Browse for the wav file if file upload chosen
 4) Click on 'Start speaking' for microphone or 'Transcribe wav' for file upload

-The GUI tool performs transcription on long wav files.
-It takes in a wav file of sample rate 16KHz of any duration, then uses the WebRTC Voice Activity Detector (VAD) to split it into smaller chunks and finally save a consolidated transcript in the source audio directory.

 The output of text and sentiment is displayed on the transcription window.

 Enjoy! :')